• Skip to primary navigation

 Baking Soda Popper

-The lovely Mummy Barrow recently sent me a link to a fab YouTube video of Steve Spangler popping film canisters on the Ellen show.
-I had been intending to pick up some canisters on my next shopping trip, but yesterday spotted a little effervescent tablet container in the cupboard.
-I didn’t want to waste the tablets, and didn’t have any alka seltzer, so decided to try some baking soda and vinegar instead.
+After watching this YouTube video of Steve Spangler popping film canisters on the Ellen Show, I knew I wanted to give it a go.
+I had been intending to pick up some canisters on my next shopping trip, but yesterday, I spotted a little effervescent tablet container in the cupboard.
+I didn’t want to waste the tablets and didn’t have any Alka Seltzer, so I decided to try some baking soda and vinegar instead.

 How to make a Baking Soda Popper